Health & Fitness / Blogs

-Children have already exceeded the maximum recommended sugar intake for an 18 year old by the time they reach their tenth birthday, according to Public Health England (PHE).
+Children have already exceeded the maximum recommended sugar intake for an 18-year-old by the time they reach their tenth birthday, according to Public Health England (PHE).
 This has led to the latest government anti-obesity push – English and maths lessons will now include anti-sugar messages.
-For example, students will use times tables to work out how much sugar is in different items of food, which they will then compare to the recommended daily allowance.
+For example, students will use times tables to determine how much sugar is in different food items, which they will then compare to the recommended daily allowance.

 However, many of us could benefit from learning a thing or two about sugar – it isn’t only contributing to the obesity crisis, it is having an impact on our everyday lives.
 Don’t worry, you don’t have to go back to school, we are here to help…